platformer/ML/README.md

 This is a set of R notebooks that explore the use of kNN and decision trees for regression and classification; k-means, hierarchical, and model-based clustering; and PCA and LDA dimensionality reduction.

 You can see the regression notebook [here](https://github.com/platformer/ML/blob/main/HW4/Regression.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW4/Regression.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW4/Regression.pdf).

 You can see the classification notebook [here](https://github.com/platformer/ML/blob/main/HW4/Classification.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW4/Classification.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW4/Classification.pdf).

 You can see the clustering notebook [here](https://github.com/platformer/ML/blob/main/HW4/Clustering.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW4/Clustering.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW4/Clustering.pdf).

 You can see the dimensionality reduction notebook [here](https://github.com/platformer/ML/blob/main/HW4/Dimensionality_Reduction.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW4/Dimensionality_Reduction.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW4/Dimensionality_Reduction.pdf).

 You can see the datasets [here](https://github.com/platformer/ML/blob/main/HW4/data).